The Ultimate Guide to B2B Blogging

 A meta description is not a direct ranking factor.
 However, it’s also what Google typically displays in the organic search results.
 So, you’ll want to make it as compelling as possible to increase your click-through rate (CTR).
 A higher CTR helps you to rank higher in the search results, as Google wants to show searchers information that they’ll find relevant and valuable.
 A low CTR indicates that it’s not a good fit for the search in question.

-With a B2B blog, a key to success is going to be the specific topics that you write about.
+With a B2B blog and B2B SEO, a key to success is going to be the specific topics that you write about.
 To that end, there are different techniques for coming up with topic ideas that help you generate traffic and leads, including:

 - Skyscraper Technique – With this technique, you find a piece of content that’s performing well on a topic of interest to your audience.
 You then create something much better and more valuable for your audience.